gpbl/react-day-picker/docs/APIMethods.md

 #### showPreviousMonth `() ⇒ void`

-Set the day picker to display the previous month.
+Set the Day Picker to display the previous month.

 ---

 #### showNextMonth `() ⇒ void`

-Set the day picker to display the next month.
+Set the Day Picker to display the next month.

 ---

 #### showPreviousYear `() ⇒ void`

-Set the day picker to display the previous year.
+Set the Day Picker to display the previous year.

 ---

 #### showNextYear `() ⇒ void`

-Set the day picker to display the next year.
+Set the Day Picker to display the next year.